 A Brief History of Area Code Calling in North Carolina

 At Carolina Digital Phone, we are very proud of our roots here in Greensboro, NC.
 And while we have expanded considerably over the last 20 years and now serve customers throughout the Southwest and across the country, we never forget where we came from — or the history that came before us.
-Today, we will explore some of that legacy by focusing on the history of area codes in the Tar Heel State
+Today, we will explore some of that legacy by focusing on the Tar Heel State and the history of North Carolina area codes.

-North Carolina have expanded to 9 different Area Codes
+North Carolina Expands to 10 Different Area Codes

-When area codes were first assigned in 1947, all of North Carolina was assigned area code 704.
-In 1954, the eastern and central portions of the state–everything from Winston-Salem eastward–split off as area code 919.
-704 was reduced to Charlotte and all points west.
+When first assigned in 1947, all North Carolina, the only area code used was 704.
+In 1954, the eastern and central portions of the state split off as area code 919.
+That included everything from Winston-Salem eastward.
+Charlotte and all points west continued to use the 704 area code.

 Raleigh, Durham and Chapel Hill Area Codes (Triangle)

-Despite the Triangle’s continued growth, 919/984 is nowhere near exhaustion.
-The latest projections do not show an exhaust date for 919/984, meaning that the Triangle will not need another area code for at least 30 years.
+Despite continued growth, the 919/984 combo still has plenty of life left.
+Current projections show the Triangle won’t need another area code for at least the next 30 years.

 Winston-Salem, Greensboro, High Point (Piedmont Triad)